-When’s the best time to prepare for snow load problems?
+When’s the best time to prepare for the weight of snow load problems?

 Before they happen, of course!

 If you take preventative action now, you’ll end up saving yourself tons of money later against ice dams and snow drifts, and the havoc they could cause you.

 Remember that just because you can’t yet see the signs of trouble mentioned above, that doesn’t mean that they aren’t there.